 - 2 large sweet potatoes diced into 1/2'' cubes (about 6 cups diced)

-- 2 heads of broccoli chopped intoflorets (about 8 cups broccoli florets)
+- 2 heads of broccoli chopped into florets (about 8 cups broccoli florets)

-- 3 tbsp olive oil
+- 3 tablespoons olive oil

-- 2 tsp garlic powder
+- 2 teaspoons garlic powder

-- 1 tbsp Italian seasoning
+- 1 tablespoon Italian seasoning

-- 1/2 tsp each salt and pepper
+- 1/2 teaspoon each salt and pepper

 Instructions